Xayrulloh/Interview-Preparation/graph/README.md

     specific fields that the client wants information about, such as the types defined in the schema, the fields of a particular type, or the arguments a field accepts_

-    Here's a simple example of an introspection query:

     ```graphql
     query IntrospectionQuery {